JobMatchAI-An Intelligent Job Matching Platform Using Knowledge Graphs, Semantic Search and Explainable AI: Evaluation

 \textbf{Results:} The top factor was mentioned in 67/95 cases (70.5\%); among the 91 explanations where at least one factor scored below 0.5, the weakness was surfaced in 86 cases (94.5\%); and no unsupported claims were found in any of the 95 explanations (100\%).
 C1 performance varied: 93.8\% for high-match versus 58--59\% for medium and low-match results.
 C1 failures primarily showed \emph{omission}: for weaker matches, the LLM focuses on explaining misalignments over stating the highest-scoring factor.
-This aligns with architectural constraints i.e. the model narrates existing scores without inventing evidence.
-The C1 criterion uses keyword matching, which may undercount implicit references; future work will use human or LLM judges for more rigorous evaluation\footnote{Anonymized response data are available upon request}.
+This aligns with architectural constraints, i.e., the model narrates existing scores without inventing evidence.
+The C1 criterion uses keyword matching, which may undercount implicit references; future work will use human or LLM judges for more rigorous evaluation.